-PrEP users reported reductions in condom use in the "after" period, suggesting increases in other STIs.
-Although their new steady state (i.e. more sex without condoms, more STIs) is likely utility-improving, it belies public efforts in containing the STI epidemic and confers social costs such as increasing antibiotic resistance.
+2018).
+For the low HIV risk individuals who are on PrEP, reductions in HIV infections due to PrEP will be minimal.
+But, 55.55% of them reported reductions in condom use in the "after" period, suggesting increases in other STIs.
+Although their new steady state (i.e. more sex without condoms, more STIs) is likely privately utility-improving, it belies public efforts in containing the STI epidemic and confers social costs such as increasing antibiotic resistance, that these individuals might not be internalizing.

-Various reasons have been raised as to the low take-up of PrEP among populations of high HIV risk, among them - stigma (Golub, 2018; Philbin et al., 2016), reduced willingness of providers to prescribe PrEP to patients that are perceived as more likely to engage in sex without condoms (Calabrese et al., 2014), lower awareness of PrEP (Kanny et al., 2019) and high cost (Luthra and Gorman, n.d.).
-Public health efforts should address these.
+Various reasons have been raised as to the low take-up of PrEP among populations of high HIV risk, among them - stigma (Golub, 2018), reduced willingness of providers to prescribe PrEP to patients that are perceived as more likely to engage in sex without condoms (Calabrese et al., 2014), lower awareness of PrEP (Kanny et al., 2019) and high cost (Luthra and Gorman, n.d.).
+Public health efforts should address these so to increase take-up among high HIV risk individuals rather than low HIV risk individuals, so that PrEP would confer significant reductions in HIV diagnoses, and not solely increases in other STIs.

-Additional efforts should be put into controlling the STI spread.
+More efforts should also be put into controlling the STI spread to minimize the unintended consequences of PrEP.
 As noted in Section 2.1, 1.2 million Americans are indicated for PrEP use by the CDC, due to their high HIV risk (Siegler et al., 2018).
 However, In 2018, there were only 188,903 PrEP users, some of which, as discussed in the last paragraph, were probably not even indicated for PrEP use.
 As efforts to scale-up PrEP use increase (see Section 2.1), the number of users is likely to grow considerably.
 Given the findings of this paper, unless action is taken to mitigate the unintended consequences of PrEP, large increases in male STIs are inevitable, generating large private and social costs.
 Public health efforts should therefore be concentrated in containing the continued spread of STIs.
 Chow, Grulich and Fairley (2019) discuss possible interventions to control STIs that have been suggested in the literature; among others these included more frequent STI testing and accessible health care for the treatment of STIs.
-The literature suggests that the former could be achieved through increased home testing (Cook et al., 2007), providing monetary incentives for testing (Lee et al., 2014), providing the option for rapid testing (Whitlock et al., 2018) and active recall (Desai et al., 2015).